pietrop/pietrop.github.io/_posts/blog/2017-11-09-aligning-partially-scripted-speeches.md

 ## Gentle

-**Gentle**, could also work without the text input, and work as a speech to text service, which is how I've integrate it in [auotEdit.io](http://pietropassarelli.com/autoEdit2.html), a text based video editing app I worked on last year.
+Gentle, could also work without the text input, and work as a speech to text service, which is how I've integrate it in [auotEdit.io](http://pietropassarelli.com/autoEdit2.html), a text based video editing app I worked on last year.

 Here the details of the setup/integration between the two, unfortunately is packaged as a server so [needs to be open as a separate app](  https://pietropassarelli.gitbooks.io/autoedit2-user-manual/content/setup-stt-apis/setup-stt-apis-gentle.html), altho some people had some luck running it with docker.